ashleycampion/GMIT_data_representation_module/README.md

 Python 3.7.4 was used to create the scripts in this repository (download it [here](https://www.python.org/downloads/)).
 Detailed instructions on how to download and install the latest version of Python are available [here](https://realpython.com/installing-python/).
 Any version of Python 3 can run the scripts.
 You can also download Python by downloading the Python distribution, Anaconda.
 You can download Anaconda [here](https://www.anaconda.com/distribution/), and you will find instructions on how to download and install Anaconda for Windows [here](https://docs.anaconda.com/anaconda/install/windows/).

 ## Database Software Required
 The app uses a MYSQL database.
+Looking back, I should have used SQLAlchemy, as it is much easier to use SQLAlchemy with flask's login-manager package.
 MYSQL can be downloaded [here] (https://dev.mysql.com/downloads/installer/).

 ## Python Packages Required